Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/01a_FieldsOfApplicaton.md

 Your company uses an existing ERP system.
 The *Actindo Core1 Platform* provides complete software for linking existing and legacy IT systems with modern markets in the B2C (business-to-consumer) and B2B (business-to-business) sectors.
 The average age of running ERP solutions are about 12 years.
 This means in most cases that you are not able to quickly follow new evolutions in e-commerce with your legacy ERP system.
 Changing of processes and data models are then extremely time-consuming and expensive.
 Additionally, changes may be risky and can have a bad impact on business transactions that are stable.
 With the *Actindo Core1 Platform* you can loosely couple a D2C (direct-to-consumer) infrastructure to your legacy IT.
-The digital operations platform with its core orchestration manages the interaction between channels, 3PL (third-party logistics), PSP (payment service provider), and your legacy ERP.
+The digital operations platform with its core orchestration manages the interaction between channels, 3PL (third-party logistics), PSP (payment service providers), and your legacy ERP.
 For example, you can exchange the following data:
 - Material numbers and article master data
 - Invoices and credit notes